Matt Olson Player Props: Braves vs. Angels

 Matt Olson At The Plate

-- Among qualified hitters in MLB, his batting average ranks 65th, his on-base percentage ranks 27th, and he is second in the league in slugging.
+- Among the qualifying hitters in baseball, he ranks 55th in batting average, 24th in on-base percentage, and second in slugging.

-- Olson enters this game on a five-game hitting streak.
-Over the course of his last outings, he's hitting .368 with three homers.
+- Olson enters this game on a six-game hitting streak.
+During his last games, he's hitting .444 with four homers.

+- Olson has reached base via a hit in 69 games this year (of 104 played), and had multiple hits in 28 of those games.

-- In 46 games this season (44.7%), Olson has picked up an RBI, and in 23 of those games (22.3%) he had two or more.
-He has also driven home three or more of his team's runs in 12 contests.
+- In 47 games this year (45.2%), Olson has picked up an RBI, and in 23 of those games (22.1%) he had two or more.
+He has also driven in three or more of his team's runs in 12 contests.

+- He has scored in 58 of 104 games this year, and more than once 20 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.